NVE/RunoffTestData/README.md

 * KGE
 * NSE

-The code below computes those measures.
+The code below computes those measures excluding the first 3 years which are considered as spinup.
 It uses functions stored in the file R/utils_eval_models.R.
 Before running the code make sure that the working directory and paths are set correctly.

 ```R